lukebergen/dotfiles/nvim/README.md

   - styles.lua    - defunct.
 Using nightfox colorscheme now (long-term dreams of making my own custom colorscheme with lush.nvim)
 - syntax/         - defunct.
 Was only using it for plantuml syntax definitions.
 But we handle that with treesitter and a plantuml specific plugin

+## General Keymaps Pattern

+- Common AND used in rapid sequence (e.g. navigating splits): C-<whatever>
+- Common but typically used once (tab navigation, create split, etc): <leader>-<whatever>
+- Less common (toggle relative line numbers, toggle whitespace visibility, etc): <leader>-x-<whatever>
+- More or less common but a family of things (like telescope over lots of types of searches): <leader>-<family-key>-<whaever> (e.g. <leader>-f-f for find files)
+  - in general, make <leader>-<family-key>-<family-key> something useful.
+Kind of like a "main function"
+- Less common than any of above OR "family" of functions is starting to feel like parameters: just make it a user command

 ## Plugins

 ### Random notes